Without Prejudice

 -"We have no sense of the future now.
 The leader must bring it back"

-General findings of the study
+General Findings of the Research

-1. Social profile of the respondents
+1. Social Profile of the Respondents

 Diversity of Audience